Should I mix integral and non-integral citations?

 – Explore the rules, forms and uses of integral citations

-In this second lesson on citation types, we next discuss in specific detail the two types of citation that students are most likely to use, called integral and non-integral citations.
+In this second chapter on citation types, we next discuss in specific detail the two types of citation that students are most likely to use, called integral and non-integral citations.
 We first explore these two types in detail, using examples to demonstrate to students the most appropriate situations for their use, before then exploring the benefits of using a mixture of both styles to balance voice in academic essays.

 What are non-integral citations?